sirnewton01/anon-ssh/cmd/gemini/README.md

 on the remote system substituting the URL for just the remote file path.
 This command is analogous to the request portion of the Gemini Protocol with some notable differences.
 The full URL is not provided here and there is no CRLF terminator.
 Note that the path is expected to be UTF-8 encoded.
+This command can produce error messages on standard error and exit codes related to transport level errors in either SSH or TLS.
+Note that exit code will be zero for success 2x responses and will be the status code itself for error statuses.

 ```
 gemini /some/path